What Is Cloud Computing? A Comprehensive Beginner’s Guide

-A: In shared hosting, your site shares a physical server with other sites.
+In shared hosting, your site shares a physical server with other sites.
 Each site gets fixed bandwidth and shares computing resources like disk space and RAM with others.

 On the other hand, in cloud hosting, your site files are saved on a network of servers, which communicate with each other using a secure and encrypted connection.

 - Cloud hosting is more reliable than shared hosting – In shared hosting, all your files are located on a single server.
 If it develops a problem, your site will go down as well.
 However, in cloud hosting, your site is hosted on multiple server resources.
 If one server develops a glitch, another will take its role, keeping your site up and running.

 - Cloud hosting is easily scalable – Multiple servers are involved in the case of cloud hosting.
 Even if lots of people visit your site at once, it will continue to run smoothly.
 This is because the cloud will rope in more servers to manage the extra workload.
 In contrast, in the case of shared hosting, much of the remaining — if not all — resources are already allotted to others.
 So, there’s not much left to help during peak load times.

 - Cloud hosting is safer – If one site gets hacked in shared hosting, others could lose precious data, too.
 The cloud infrastructure, on the other hand, is more secure.

 - Cloud hosting is typically faster –Multiple servers are deployed in cloud hosting.
 That’s why it usually outperforms shared hosting.